cybercongress/cyber/computing-the-knowledge/computing-the-knowledge.md

 We see that a cyberlink represents a link between the two content links.
 Easy peasy!

-A cyberlink is the simple yet (most) powerful semantic construction for building a predictive model of the universe.
+A cyberlink is the simple yet, probably, the most powerful semantic construction for building a predictive model of the universe.
 This means that using cyberlinks instead of hyperlinks provides us with the superpowers that were inaccessible to previous architectures of general-purpose search engines.

 Cyberlinks can be extended, i.e. they can form linkchains: